gavrie01/Pipeline/README.md

 * create and activate env  (I use anaconda + VS Code);
 * run requirements.txt, use  pip install -r requirements.txt;
 * open repo via code .
+PS in case not all the libraries are covered by requirements.txt, please install them via !pip directly in jupyter Notebook